rongromi106/mini-lsm/README.md

 - Replace the in-memory store with:
   - WAL append on write (fsync policy). -- Done
-  - MemTable (skiplist) + Immutable flush to SSTable.
+  - MemTable (skiplist) + Immutable flush to SSTable. -- Done
+  - Updates flushing workflow to be channel based design

 ### MemTable
 1. 目标与范围